Mirko Norac: Gospić Operations

-In September 1991 Norac left the police force and moved to Gospić, where he took part in the assault against local Serbs and Yugoslav People's Army (JNA) units.
+In September 1991, Norac left the police force and moved to Gospić, where he took part in the assault against local Serbs and Yugoslav People's Army (JNA) units.
 The town was surrounded from 3 sides.
 The JNA barracks, the Stanko Opsenica (with around 70 officers and 200 soldiers, plus numerous Serbian paramilitaries) were all trapped inside.
 After four days of siege, led by Norac, the JNA surrendered the barracks.

-In mid-September 1991 Norac was appointed commander of the 118th Brigade of the Croatian Army.
-One month later he took part in event known as the Gospić massacre when between 100-120 local Serbs were murdered by men under his command.
+In mid-September 1991, Norac was appointed commander of the 118th Brigade of the Croatian Army.
+One month later he took part in event known as the Gospić massacre when between 100 and 120 local Serbs were murdered by men under his command.
 Norac became the youngest colonel of the Croatian Army, and was appointed commander of the 118th Brigade of the Croatian Army.

 Maslenica and Medak

-In November 1992 Norac was named the commander of the 6th Guards Brigade which was soon renamed to the 9th Guards Motorised Brigade.
-In 1992 Croatian president and commander-in-chief Franjo Tuđman ordered his relief due to ever increasing rumours of war crimes committed against civilians under his command.
+In November 1992, Norac was named the commander of the 6th Guards Brigade which was soon renamed to the 9th Guards Motorised Brigade.
+In 1992, Croatian president and commander-in-chief Franjo Tuđman ordered his relief due to ever increasing rumours of war crimes committed against civilians under his command.
 Norac disobeyed his order and responded back to Croatian president that: "the only general whom he knows is Vjekoslav Maks Luburić".
 According to Croatian news site Šibenski, he remained in command thanks to the influence of powerful minister Gojko Šušak.
 He took part in Operation Maslenica in early 1993.
 He went on to command Operation Medak Pocket, during which time war crimes against the local ethnic Serb population were committed.
 In the operation Norac was wounded in both hands and legs by an unexploded land mine.
 One Croatian officer described Norac at a time as: "young, arrogant, courageous but also self-willing".

 He spent a month in a Zagreb hospital, then returned to Gospić.
-In 1994 he was promoted to brigadier and appointed commander of the Gospić Operational Zone.
+In 1994, he was promoted to brigadier and appointed commander of the Gospić Operational Zone.
 That same year he was named the annual voivode ("Duke of Alka") in the Alkarsko društvo celebration.
 The Mayor of Zagreb, Milan Bandić, and other top Croatian officials attended the event.

 Operation Storm and after

 Norac took part in Operation Storm in August 1995.
-On 25 September 1995 he was promoted to the rank of Major General.
+On 25 September 1995, he was promoted to the rank of Major General.
 On 15 March 1996, Norac was appointed commander of the Knin Corps District.
-The President of Croatia, Stjepan Mesić, discharged Norac from the Croatian Army on 29 September 2000 after he signed the so-called Twelve Generals' Letter against what was claimed to be "criminalization" of the Croatian War of Independence.
+The President of Croatia, Stjepan Mesić, discharged Norac from the Croatian Army on 29 September 2000, after he had co-signed the so-called Twelve Generals' Letter against what was claimed to be "criminalization" of the Croatian War of Independence.